There is room for words on subjects other than last words.”

 The Academic Inflation Reduction Act

-The resumes of residency applicants are longer than ever (but that does not mean that they are productive)
+These days, resumes of residency applicants are longer than ever (but not necessarily better)

 [Download PDF]